fraimparato/steganalysis/README.md

 Moreover, in the root folder is present a file called ```guidelines.md``` which provides informations about how to practically work on this project.

+The file ```clear.sh``` is a Bash script that you can run in order to get rid of all the temporary files which are created when a LaTeX compilation is done.

 ### Example

 ![img](assets/download.jpg)